-Asteroid 379 Huenna was discovered on the 8th of January 1894 by Auguste Charlois, and is a C-type asteroid, a member of the Themis or Themistian family in the outer reaches of the asteroid belt.
+Asteroid 379 Huenna was discovered on the 8th of January 1894 by August Charlois, and is a carbonaceous C-type asteroid, a member of the Themis or Themistian family in the outer reaches of the asteroid belt.
 In August 2003 it was discovered that Huenna has a small (7 km wide) satellite.
 It remains unnamed at present, except for its official designation S 2003 (379) 1.

 Huenna was named after the island of Ven (or Hven in older Danish), the site of two observatories, Uraniborg and Stjerneborg, built by Tycho Brahe, and now a popular tourist destination.
 Uraniborg was built around 1580 and named after Urania, the muse of astronomy.
 It was, apparently, the last observatory to be built without a telescope as its main observing instrument.
 Stjerneborg was built partly underground (I’m sure there was a good reason) and means “star castle”.

 The picture above shows the large brass mural “quadrant” attached to the observatory wall at Uraniborg, a three-man instrument used to measure the positions of celestial objects.
 And if you were looking for Quadrantid meteors last week you will probably remember that their radiant is in the vicinity of the now defunct constellation of Quadrans Muralis.